Nozie982/NozipoNtiyo-Capaciti-Profile.github.oi/README.md

 ## Technologies Used
-- HTML
+- Python
-- CSS
+- Data  Virtualization

 ## Installation
 To view my portfolio locally, follow these steps:
-1. Clone the repository: `git clone https://github.com/Sinethemba7vitsha/portfolio.git`
+1. Clone the repository: `git clone https://github.com/Nozie982/NozipoNtiyo-Capaciti-Profile.github.oi
 2. Navigate to the project directory: `cd portfolio`
 3. Open `index.html` in your browser.